-A rear seat is a safer place to secure a forward-facing child restraint.
-If you need to secure a forward-facing child restraint in the right front seat, you will be using the lap-shoulder belt.
+You will be using the lap-shoulder belt to secure the child restraint in this position.
 Be sure to follow the instructions that came with the child restraint.
 Secure the child in the child restraint when and as the instructions say.

-Because your vehicle has a right front passenger's airbag, always move the seat as far back as it will go before securing a forward-facing child restraint.
-See Manual Passenger Seat on page 1-2 or Six-Way Power Seats on page 1-2.
+Your vehicle has a right front passenger's frontal airbag.
+See Passenger Sensing System on page 1-81.
+General Motors recommends that rear-facing child restraints be secured in a rear seat, even if the airbag is off.
+If your child restraint is forward-facing, move the seat as far back as it will go before securing the child restraint in this seat.
+See Manual Seats on page 1-3 or Six-Way Power Seats on page 1-4.